isaqb-org/glossary/manuscript/1-terms-A-C.md

 Correspondences can be governed by correspondence rules.
 Correspondence rules are used to enforce relations within an architecture description (or between architecture descriptions) (as defined in ISO/IEC/IEEE 42010).

 Category: ISO-IEC-IEEE-42010

-{#term-consistency}
-### Consistency

-A consistent systems does not contain contradictions.

-* Identical problems are solved with identical (or at least similar) approaches.
-* Degree, to which data and their relations comply to validation rules.
-* Clients (of a database) get identical results for identical queries (e.g. Monotonic-Read-Consistency, Montonic-Write-Consistency, Read-Your-Writes-Consistency etc.)
-* With respect to behavior: Degree, to which a system behaves coherent, replicable and reasonable.

 Synonym: [Integrity](#term-integrity), homogeneity, conceptual integrity.